Michael Bolton

 Michael Bolotin (born February 26, 1953), known professionally as Michael Bolton, is an American singer and songwriter.
 Bolton performed in the hard rock and heavy metal music genres from the mid-1970s to the mid-1980s, both on his early solo albums and those he recorded as the frontman of the band Blackjack.
-He became better known for his series of pop rock ballads, recorded after a stylistic change in the late 1980s.
+His early career also saw him as a successful songwriter, co-writing hits like "How Am I Supposed to Live Without You" for Laura Branigan, which he later recorded as a solo single.

+Bolton achieved peak recognition as a pop ballad singer in the late 1980s and early 1990s with collaborations with songwriters like Diane Warren and Desmond Child.
+During that time, he covered such songs as Otis Redding's "(Sittin' On) The Dock of the Bay" and Percy Sledge's "When a Man Loves a Woman".
+Despite his commercial success in the adult contemporary genre, Bolton faced criticism for being derivative.
+In 2000, he faced a controversial legal battle with the Isley Brothers over plagiarism, which resulted in a substantial financial settlement.

+In later years, he ventured into various other media, including television and film, often appearing as himself.
+Bolton also participated in Dancing with the Stars and produced the documentary American Dream: Detroit.
+His personal life includes a long-term relationship and broken engagement with the actress Nicollette Sheridan and a 15-year marriage to Maureen McGuire, with whom he has three daughters.
+Bolton is also known for his philanthropic efforts, particularly through The Michael Bolton Charities, although he has faced criticism over the way funds raised by the organization have been allocated.
+He has been recognized for his contributions to music and charity, including receiving a star on the Hollywood Walk of Fame.

 Bolton has sold more than 75 million records, and recorded eight top 10 albums and two number-one singles on the Billboard charts, as well as winning six American Music Awards and two Grammy Awards.
 He has performed with artists including Lucia Aliberti, Patti LaBelle, José Carreras, Tony Cetinski, Ray Charles, Celine Dion, Plácido Domingo, Renée Fleming, Wynonna Judd, B.B.
 King, The Lonely Island, Luciano Pavarotti, Percy Sledge, and Zucchero.

-Biography

 Early life

-Bolton was born in New Haven, Connecticut.
-His father, George Bolotin, was a local official in the Democratic Party, and his mother, Helen, was a homemaker.
+Bolton was born Michael Bolotin in New Haven, Connecticut.
+His father, George, was a local official in the Democratic Party, and his mother, Helen, was a homemaker.
 He has a brother, Orrin, and a sister, Sandra.
 By age 7, Bolton was able to play the saxophone.
 He began writing songs at age 9.
 At age 14, he formed a group, the Nomads, that were signed to a singles contract by Epic Records when Bolton was 16.
 With his parents' permission, he dropped out of high school and left home at age 15 to travel cross country along U.S. Route 66 and pursue music full-time.
 He took odd jobs, including as Paula Abdul’s babysitter.